Flone-dnb/sgc/README.md

 # Thread safety

-- You CAN modify the same `GcPtr` object simultaneously from multiple threads.
+- You can modify the same `GcPtr` object simultaneously from multiple threads.
 Note, we are talking about `GcPtr` object, not about its inner allocation that it's pointing to.
 For example:

 ```Cpp
 sgc::GcPtr<Foo> pFoo = sgc::makeGc<Foo>();